 IHPA's primary function is to calculate and deliver an annual National Efficient Price (NEP).
 The NEP is a major determinant of the level of Australian Government funding for public hospital services and provides a price signal or benchmark for the efficient cost of providing public hospital services.
 We undertake several major areas of work designed to inform the annual determination of the NEP, including ongoing consultation with all Australian health departments, expert advisory committees and key stakeholders.

-We work in partnership with the National Health Performance Authority and the Australian Commission on Safety and Quality in Health Care to ensure that pricing, quality and performance measures for public hospitals are complementary and facilitate a strong national framework for the delivery of public hospital services.
+We work in partnership with the and the to ensure that pricing, quality and performance measures for public hospitals are complementary and facilitate a strong national framework for the delivery of public hospital services.

 Our vision is for all Australians to have access to a sustainable, locally controlled health system that funds public hospital services using activity based funding, where practicable, based on a national efficient price.Top of page

 - Development of the Australian Mental Health Care Classification—Public Consultation paper

 - Pricing Framework for Australian Public Hospitals 2015–16

 - Three Year Data Plan 2014-15 to 2016-17